ThatRandomSkid/Subs/README.md

 3. Run in CLI:
    ./sh "target_username"

-Optional: Add 'adv' after to get the description of the subscribed channels and when the user subscribed.
+Optional: Add 'adv' after to get a description of the subscribed channels and when the user subscribed.